franciscop/fetch/readme.md

 ### Output

-The default output manipulation is to expect either plan `TEXT` as `plain/text` or `JSON` as `application/json` from the `Content-Type`.
+The default output manipulation is to expect either plain `TEXT` as `plain/text` or `JSON` as `application/json` from the `Content-Type`.
 If your API works with these (the vast majority of APIs do) then you should be fine out of the box!

 ```js
 const cats = await api.get("/cats");